Agriculture

 - Deficient in organic matter, nitrogen, phosphate, and calcium.

-- Red in colour due to the presence of iron and aluminium.
+- Red in colour due to the presence of iron and aluminum.

 Odisha, Karnataka, Tamil Nadu, Kerala, Andhra Pradesh, Assam